 putting the text near the cursor at the center.

 (That's control-L, not control-1.)

-Find the cursor again and notice that the same text
+Find the cursor again and see what text is near it now.

 * BASIC CURSOR CONTROL

 There are several ways you can do this.
-The most basic way is to use
+One way (not the best, but